SMEs & Big Data: Big Impact for Small Companies

 1. Collecting Data Without a Purpose is Worthless

 A company’s data can be substantial, but very rarely are such datasets systematically processed.
 “Especially among SMEs, this is, unfortunately, rampant.
-It just does not make sense to randomly collect data for a future application if you have no plan for its use and do not process it accordingly,” says Axel Polleres.
+It just does not make sense to randomly collect data for a future application if you have no plan for its use and do not process it accordingly,” says Verena Dorner.
 The consequence is “garbage in, garbage out” – low-quality basic data cannot be used for high-quality forecasts and analyses.
-“It is important to clearly define quality criteria and the purpose of the data collection in the run-up,” Polleres advises.
+“It is important to clearly define quality criteria and the purpose of the data collection in the run-up,” Dorner advises.
 For the WU expert, a targeted collection and adequate processing of data are crucial.
 From an SME perspective, this means that there should be at least one and ideally several staff members in key positions with basic data governance skills.
 Otherwise it will be impossible for the company to use data systematically and to its advantage.

 Pic of a person responsible for big data in an SME